simCAN

 The launch license is machine-bound.
 Additional machines require additional licenses or written approval.

-Does this validate an ADAS feature for road use?
+Does this validate a vehicle function for road use?

 No. simCAN is a bench development and test tool.
 It helps exercise CAN signal behavior before road testing, but it does not replace safety validation, professional engineering judgment, or regulatory compliance work.